AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.2.6 Grafana Sink
-The near real-time Grafana Sink sends the data directly to the near real-time dashboard with a minimum latency.
+The near real-time Grafana Sink sends the data directly to the near real-time dashboard over WebSocket protocol.

-The component has not been developed yet.
+This component will be developed as soon as Grafana real time sources are available.
 (...)

 #### 3.2.7 Riemann Sink